hechmik/videogames_buzz/README.md

 The script used for downloading Twitter data, *download_top50_tweets.py*, needs the following files in the same directory:
 - *download_top50_config.json*, where parameters such as the path of Twitter credentials, the file containing the games that needs to be downloaded, time range of the tweets that you want to download and MongoDB's IP and Port needs to be specified
 - *collect_and_store_tweets.py*, that is the custom library for downloading and storing tweets

+## Visualization
+An infographic can be found at https://public.tableau.com/profile/gian.carlo.milanese#!/vizhome/VideogamesBuzz/Dashboard1